Atlixco: Pre-Hispanic period

+Colonial period

 During the colonial period, the area was an important producer of grain, especially wheat, giving rise to the first wheat mill in the state.
 The city proper was founded in 1579 as Villas de Carrión by Pedro de Castillo, Cristóbal Ruiz de Cabrera and Alonso Díaz de Carrión.

+Province of Carrión in the Valley of Atlixco

 Originally it and the surrounding area was under the jurisdiction of Huejotzingo, but in 1632, it became a local independent seat of government.
+In 1693, Don Diego Fernández de Medrano y Zapata, a native of Sojuela and resident of Logroño, owner of the Divisa Regajal, knight of the Order of Calatrava, became the Governor of the Province of Carrión, valley of Atlixco in Puebla, with his seat in the city of Atlixco.

+Duchy of Atlixco

 In 1706 the area became under the direct control of the Spanish Crown, with Philip V granting José Sarmiento Valladares Arines de Romay the royal title of Duke and Lord of Atlixco.

+Notable visits

 In 1840 the Marquesa Calderón de la Barca visited the community and noted that it was filled with beautiful churches, monasteries and other buildings.

+City of Atlixco

 The town was given the official status of city by Nicolás Bravo in 1843.
 In 1847, the municipal government took over administration of the San Juan de Dios Hospital.
 In 1862, troops led by General Tomás O´Horan defeated French sympathizers under Leonardo Márquez, impeding the advance of French troops.
 This was an important precursor to the Battle of Puebla.

+Economy

 Since then the area's economy has changed to the production of flowers and ornamental plants along with some commerce and industry.
 There have also been efforts to make the area attractive for tourists, with various festivals and other events established since the late 20th century.

-In 2008, the municipality set a world record for the largest chile en nogada, measuring 2.6 meters by 90 cm.
+In 2008, the municipality set a world record for the largest chile en nogada, measuring 2.6 meters by 90cm.